Dhrabi: Introduction

 Dharabi is a village located in the midst of cities of Chakwal and Talagang, in Punjab, Pakistan.
 The village Dharabi is named after the river Dharab passing through this village, which stretches to Kallar Kahar.
 Its total area is 1.6 km2 (0.6 sq mi) and it is elevated at 408 m (1,339 ft).

 Etymology

 Dharabi(‘Dhar’-‘aabi’) is an amalgam of two words ‘Dhar’ and ‘Aab’ which means ‘located in the middle of water.
 Dharabi literally means a place located in the middle of water.

 Historical background

 As told by the natives of Dharabi, this village was first inhabited by Raja Hakim Khan Janjua Rajput.
 Hindus and sikhs also lived here before partition.
 The schools where the Hindu and Sikh teachers taught are still exist in Dharabi.

 Neighboring areas

-The adjoining areas include Bikhari Kalan, Balkasar, Bharpur, Thoa Bahadar, Mengen, Bhoun, Jhamrah, Dharokna, Kadhar, Kalar Kahar, pindi Gheb, Dudhial, Lilla, Bhera, Alipur Syedan, Karsal, Tuti bann, Nakka kahoot and Bhalwal.
+The adjoining areas include Dhari Anwal, Naka Kahoot, Bikhari Kalan, Balkasar, Bharpur, Thoa Bahadar, Mengen, Bhoun, Jhamrah, Dharokna, Kadhar, Kalar Kahar, pindi Gheb, Dudhial, Lilla, Bhera, Alipur Syedan, Karsal, Tuti bann, Nakka kahoot and Bhagwal.

 Present inhabitants

-Presently the Malik family, Rajgaan family and other casts are living in Dharabi.
+Presently the Malik family, Rajgaan and Arain family and other casts are living in Dharabi.
 Malik family in this region stands out with their exceptional professional growth, most of them serve in the Armed forces.